 47. As you would expect, seafood is extremely popular in Denmark.
 Much of the seafood consumed is in preserved form, a holdover from the days when there was no refrigeration to keep food from spoiling.
 Seafood is still often smoked, salted, or pickled since that has become the tradition.
 Eel, herring, and salmon are some of the most popular preserved seafood.

-48. The typical Danish diet contains a lot of meat and fat.
+48. Another Denmark fun fact is that the typical Danish diet contains a lot of meat and fat.
 One of the reasons for this is the tradition of “farmhouse cooking”, where people use predominantly, traditional recipes based on the ingredients which were plentiful on Danish farms years ago.
 Because of this, many Danes still prefer to eschew modern convenience foods in favor of home-made soups and open-faced sandwiches,

 49. Most Danes are multilingual, learning at least one foreign language and sometimes more.
 The most common languages learned include English, German, and Norwegian.
 Being able to communicate in several languages has many advantages for both business and education.